mahdafr/19w_cs5361-labs/README.md

 - `zeroR.py` which is the provided script containing a predictor model
 - `report.py` which is my submitted report for this assignment
 ### To Run
+1. Modify the `dir` variable in the `knn.py` script to direct the path to your downloaded datasets.
-Run the `mnist.py` code first.
-Then, run `knn.py`.
+2. Run the `mnist.py` code first.
+3. Run `knn.py`.
 See datasets for any additional files required to run the program.
 ### Datasets
 The dataset used for this program is the MNIST dataset and the Solar particle dataset, as provided by the instructor on the course webpage.
 ### Results